wwarthen/RomWBW/Source/Doc/ROM_Applications.md

 protocol.

-If the monitor is assembled with the DSKY functionality, this feature will be exclude due to space limitions.
+If the monitor is assembled with the DSKY functionality, this feature will be exclude due to space limitations.

 ## NOTES: